cdl-geneseo/geneseo-dictionary/P/Pumped.md

 # Pumped

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-M-P

-Bibliographies and Study Guides : Pumped

 Created by  Unknown User (jnd5) on Apr 11, 2019

 (adj.)
 ExcitedExample: &quot;I’m pumped to go to that concert tonight.&quot;